-This menu makes me dream of owning a villa in Tuscany.
-For a Sunday bbq with friends, the menu started with a plater of figs, currants, cantaloupe and proscuitto, and a plate of sliced cucumber and peppered salami.
-But the star of the show was the ricotta panini with fresh sage (recipe below).
-If you have a panini press, you will love it’s simplicity and delicious flavor.
+This Italian picnic menu will let you pretend you’re dining al fresco at a villa in Tuscany.
+For a recent Sunday get-together with friends, the menu started with a plater of figs, currants, cantaloupe and proscuitto, and a plate of sliced cucumber and peppered salami.
+But the star of the show was the simple ricotta panini with fresh sage.
 The sage gets grilled into the bread and makes for a beautiful presentation.
 I got the idea from Nancy Silverton’s La Brea Bakery.

 Ricotta Grilled Cheese with Fresh Sage